Entropy and life: Objections

 Entropy is well defined for equilibrium systems, so objections to the extension of the second law and of entropy to biological systems, especially as it pertains to its use to support or discredit the theory of evolution, have been stated.
 Living systems and indeed many other systems and processes in the universe operate far from equilibrium.

 However, entropy is well defined much more broadly based on the probabilities of a system's states, whether or not the system is a dynamic one (for which equilibrium could be relevant).
 Even in those physical systems where equilibrium could be relevant, (1) living systems cannot persist in isolation, and (2) the second principle of thermodynamics does not require that free energy be transformed into entropy along the shortest path: living organisms absorb energy from sunlight or from energy-rich chemical compounds and finally return part of such energy to the environment as entropy (generally in the form of heat and low free-energy compounds such as water and carbon dioxide).

-A contribution to this line of study, and an attempt to solve those conceptual limits, has been given by Ilya Prigogine throughout all his research, that lead him also to win the Nobel prize in 1977.
-One of his major contributions was the concept of dissipative system.
+The Belgian scientist Ilya Prigogine has, throughout all his research, contributed to this line of study and attempted to solve those conceptual limits, winning the Nobel prize in 1977.
+One of his major contributions was the concept of the dissipative system, which describes the thermodynamics of open systems in non-equilibrium states.